QTIM-Lab/qtim_ChallengePipeline/README.md

-# qtim_ChallengePipeline
+# 3D_CNN_Regression
-A pipeline for participating in segmentation challenges.
-Actively developed, performance not yet guaranteed.
+A model for using input 3D volumes for creating scalar output 3D volumes.
+Based off of code at the following repo: https://github.com/ellisdg/3DUnetCNN.